Javaabu/EFaas-Socialite/README.md

 You should now be able to use the provider like you would regularly use Socialite (assuming you have the facade installed):
 Refer to the [Official Social Docs](https://laravel.com/docs/8.x/socialite#routing) for more info.

+**Warning:** If you get `403 Forbidden` error when your Laravel app makes requests to the eFaas authorization endpoints, request NCIT to whitelist your server IP.

 ```php
 return Socialite::driver('efaas')->redirect();
 ```